LEARN MORE ABOUT

 We are the last generation that can do something about it

-Some ask why South Burlington should do so much when other jurisdictions and countries seem to be doing less and our share is so relatively small?
+Some ask why South Burlington should do so much when others may be doing less and our share is so relatively small?
 The answer is that climate change is a problem caused by all of us, and therefore requires everyone to solve.
-If no one acts until everyone acts we seal an unlivable future for our children.
+If no one acts unless and until everyone acts, we seal a dystopian future for our children.

 Prior to my election in 2023, as Chair and member of the Energy Committee, I was instrumental in the City Council enacting its 2021 Climate Change Resolution and adopting the 2021 Climate Action Plan Task Force Charter.
 In 2022, as a member of the Climate Task Force, I helped craft and adopt the City’s Climate Action Plan, which lays the foundation for the community to meet the City’s & State of Vermont’s ambitious greenhouse gas reduction and climate targets over the coming years and decades.